 At first I thought he was doing it on purpose.
 I would tell him, “Stop!
 Why are you doing that?”
 He would say, “I’m sorry Mommy.
 I don’t want to do it.”
 Over time I realized something was wrong.
 I took him to the doctor and initially they said he had a transient tic disorder.
 They were hopeful it would go away on its own.

 It didn’t go away.
-As time moved on, it gradually became worse and within two years he had a diagnosis of Tourette’s Syndrome.
+As time moved on, it gradually became worse and within a year he had a diagnosis of Tourette’s Syndrome.
 I was devastated.
 No parent wants to hear those words.
 I felt like the floor dropped out from under me.
 I was paralyzed with fear and “what ifs”.
 All I could picture is my helpless child- dealing with a life of scrutiny by a cruel world.
 The world doesn’t look at Tourette’s with much sympathy from my experience.
 I think people often just look away, or do their best to ignore.
 There are others who give a look of pity, or shame.
 I’ve even seen people make fun of it.

 It was during this time I decided I would have to help my son because I really didn’t think he stood a chance in the school system.
 So, I left my career as a gifted teacher, and I decided to homeschool him.
 It was a hard thing to do because teaching was all I ever knew. lt was part of my identity.
 Now I had to leave it behind.